course-details-portlet

 Learning methods and activities

-Lectures, project work with feedback sessions, model making and excursions to local manufacturing industries.
+Lectures, project work with feedback sessions and model making.
 Course program requires students to be present at lectures.

 Further on evaluation